Last updated:

 Once had his own line of Messi adidas boots that evolved in to his own version of the Nemeziz, with specific changes to suit his game.
 Messi has had a lot of signature boots celebrating achievements and awards like the Balon D’Or.
 He currently wears the X speed boots (he used to be one of the marquee players for the iconic F50 adizero).
 Despite the heavy marketing for the laceless variants, Messi prefers to have the laced versions.

-Amongst those joining Messi and Pogba in representing Team adidas are Karim Benzema, Mohamed Salah, Heung-min Son, Jude Bellingham, Toni Kroos and Paulo Dybala.
+Amongst those joining Messi and Bellingham in representing Team adidas are Trent Alexander-Arnold, Karim Benzema, Mohamed Salah, Heung-min Son, Toni Kroos and Paulo Dybala.

-When you buy a pair of adidas boots, you either get a ‘+‘ or a ‘point-number’ at the end of the name.
-It’s just natural to ask then, for example, how a Predator Accuracy+ differ from a Predator Accuracy.3, or that of the X Crazyfast.1 to an X Crazyfast.2?
+When you buy a pair of adidas boots, you either get a ‘+‘ or an ‘Elite or League’ at the end of the name.
+It’s just natural to ask then, for example, how a Predator Elite differ from a Predator League, or that of the F50+ to an F50 Elite?

-The short and quick answer is that the and the .1 represent the most premium execution of the silo, with the former being the laceless variant and the latter the one with laces.
-They are obviously the most expensive ones and are the actual ones used by the professionals you watch on TV.
+The short and quick answer is that the and the Elite represent the most premium execution of the silo, with the former adding a unique feature.
+They are obviously the most expensive and are the actual ones used by the professionals you watch on TV.

-Then there’s the .2 that aims to strike a balance between the top-tier +/.1 and the budget-friendly .3.
+Then there’s the Pro that aims to strike a balance between the top-tier +/Elite and the budget-friendly League.

 The difference between the flagship model and the takedown variants vary from one silo to the other, and there’s a case to be made that cheaper does not necessarily mean lesser quality.
 Things get more interesting when you also take a look at how the takedowns of other brands fare relative to their respective top options, not to mention even doing a direct, cross-brand comparison.
 That is why we are here to help you sort your way out of this wide array of choices, so that through our reviews and content you can find out what’s perfect and relevant to you regardless of your skill level…